 In addition to serving as soldiers, women also worked as spies, war relief workers, and nurses during the Civil War.

 Many women wanted to work on the front lines alongside the men.
 In 1861, the federal government agreed to create “a preventive hygienic and sanitary service for the benefit of the army” called the United States Sanitary Commission.
 This was a private relief agency created to support sick and wounded soldiers of the United States (Union) Army during the Civil War.
 Its objective was to combat preventable diseases and infections by improving conditions in army camps and hospitals.
 By war’s end, the Sanitary Commission had provided almost $15 million in supplies–the vast majority of which had been collected by women–to the Union Army.

 The WAPS, Women Airforce Service Pilots and WAVES, Women Accepted for Volunteer Emergency Service served during WWII to support troops fighting over seas.
 Today, women continue to play even larger roles in their military duties.
 Fighting on the frontlines, women service members demonstrate bravery, fearlessness and valor as they serve our country.

 Experience these stories in your classroom at home.
-View our Women in the Military PowerPoint at our Education page.
+View our Women in the Military PowerPoint.